 The photo below was taken looking east at the Roland shelter, with the newly built Terwilliger Bridge in the early morning haze.

-See the map in the "Roland and Metropolitan bridge locations" placed after the creek flows into the Willamette River.
+See the map in the "Roland and Metropolitan trestle locations" section toward the end of this blog post.

 The Roland Bridge (imagined, from air)